What’s the Difference Between CPU Fan And CPU OPT Fan?

 So what is the real difference between the CPU fan and CPU OPT fan header?
 Here's the ultimate comparison guide.

-In this article, we will talk about the two different yet quite similar headers on your motherboard that both appear to relate to a CPU fan.
+In this article, we will talk about the two separate yet quite similar headers on your motherboard that both appear to relate to a CPU fan.

-To sum up, the regular CPU fan is designed to be the main fan for cooling your CPU.
-CPU OPT fan is used as an extra fan in case you need more than one connection for a different CPU cooling solution.
+To summarize, the conventional CPU fan is designed to be the primary fan for cooling your CPU.
+CPU OPT fan is used as an auxiliary fan in case you need more than one connection for a different CPU cooling solution.

-Why precisely are they referred to as that way?
+Why exactly are they referred to as that way?
 Can they be interchanged?
-And what about the other enthusiast connectors in my motherboard?
+And what about the other passionate connectors in my motherboard?
 Read on below.

 Table of ContentsShow